vipin-s0106/IMDB/README.md

 - Admin User can create the movie instance, update and Delete existing movie
 - Normal User/AnyonomousUser won't allow for do the any create update and delete
 - User/Admin can logout from application
-- Retriving movies based on user interest if user scroll down then frontend server will call backend server api to get nextset of result.
+- Retrieving  movies based on user interest if user scroll down then frontend server will call backend server api to get nextset of result.

 ### Tech Stack